gohaywire/ansible-supabase/README.md

 ---

 </details>
 <details open>
 <summary><h2>🛠 Requirements</h2></summary>

 - Ubuntu 20.04+
-- 2 domain name records (recommended for reverse proxying Supabase and Grafana)
+- 2 domain name records are required for reverse proxying Supabase and Grafana (Up to you to use 2 domain, 2 subdomains or mixed)
 - Register Oauth2 application within one of our supported provider options:

   - GitHub